kevin-tofu/scikit-topt/README.md

   The currently supported features are as follows:
 - Coding with Python
-- Tetrahedral 1st order elements
+- Implement FEA on structured mesh using scikit-fem
-- Topology optimization using the density method and the OC (Optimality Criteria) method
+- Topology optimization using the density method and its optimization algorithm
+  - Optimality Criteria (OC) Method
+  - Modified OC Method
+  - Lagrange Method
 - Multiple objective functions (forces)
-- High-performance computation using sparse matrices and Numba
+- High-performance computation using sparse matrices with Scipy and Numba
 - easy installation with pip/poetry

 ## ToDo
 - density interpolation
-- density visualization
 - coarse to fine optimization
 - stabilize
 - set break point from the optimization loop
 - Add LevelSet
-- Add Optimization ALgorithms such as MMA

 ### Install Package
 ```bash